Summary

-We need to pass the Adjunct Faculty Bill of Rights (S. 816/ H. 1260) so that long underpaid, overworked and disrespected adjunct faculty workers get the job security, benefits and wages they deserve.
+We need to pass Adjunct Faculty reform so that long underpaid, overworked and disrespected adjunct faculty workers get the job security, benefits and wages they deserve.
+So what are adjunct faculty, how do they differ from regular professors, and what will this bill do to change that?

 The original purpose of adjunct professors was to give retired professors and experts more flexibility to teach.
 But in recent decades, it has been corrupted into another example of today’s exploitative gig economy, as one long-time adjunct notes.